-I am an Assistant Professor of History of Science in the Humanities, Social Science and the Arts Department at Harvey Mudd College in Claremont, CA. I joined the department in 2011 and I teach a wide range of courses in the history of science, technology and medicine.
+I am an Associate Professor of History of Science in the Humanities, Social Science and the Arts Department at Harvey Mudd College in Claremont, CA. I joined the department in 2011 and I teach a wide range of courses in the history of science, technology and medicine.
 I am also a member of the intercollegiate STS program in Claremont.

 I discovered history of science while majoring in physics at Dalhousie University.
 A fantastic elective in the history of ancient science turned into a double major in the newly formed History of Science and Technology program at the University of King's College, which then turned into a PhD at the University of Toronto.